1995 All-Ireland Senior Camogie Championship

 The 1995 All-Ireland Senior Camogie Championship—known as the Bórd na Gaeilge All-Ireland Senior Camogie Championship for sponsorship reasons—was the high point of the 1995 season.
 The championship was won by Cork who defeated Killkenny by a four-point margin in the final, taking the lead for only the first time in the match with a goal by Linda Mellerick that dropped into the net from a long shot with just 30 seconds of normal time left.
 The match drew an attendance of 9,874, then the highest for a camogie-only final (one which was not on a jint hurling programme), beating the 52-year-old attendance record set for Dublin v Cork in 1943.
-Lynn Dunlea scored 4-20 in the championship.
+Lyn Dunlea scored 4–20 in the championship.

-Sponsors
+Sponsorship

 Bord na Gaeilge became the first sponsor of an All-Ireland camogie championship.
-At the launch Micheál Ó Muircheartaigh, Cathaoirleach of Bord na Gaeilge, said that “in sponsoring the camogie championship, Bord na Gaeilge is underlining the importance of promoting Irish at community level.”
+At the launch Micheál Ó Muircheartaigh, Cathaoirleach of Bord na Gaeilge, said that "in sponsoring the camogie championship, Bord na Gaeilge is underlining the importance of promoting Irish at community level."

 Semi-finals

-A powerful finishing 15 minutes saw Cork beat Wexford in the All-Ireland semi-final at Páirc Uí Rinn in a match in which a match in which Lyn Dunlea scored 3-9.while Kilkenny trailed Galway by 1-6 to 0-6 at half-time in the semi-final at Nowlan Park before Sinéad Millea’s free-taking yielded eleven points and Sinéad ran through the Galway defence to place Jillian Dillon for the all-important goal to give Kilkenny a 1-14 to 1-9 victory.
+A powerful finishing 15 minutes saw Cork beat Wexford in the All-Ireland semi-final at Páirc Uí Rinn in a match in which a match in which Lyn Delea scored 3–9. while Kilkenny trailed Galway by 1–6 to 0–6 at half-time in the semi-final at Nowlan Park, before Sinéad Millea’s free-taking yielded eleven points, and Sinéad ran through the Galway defence to place Gillian Dillon for the all-important goal to give Kilkenny a 1-14 to 1-9 victory.

 Final

-Angela Downey brought her three-year-old daughter Katie in the pre-match parade for the final, a free ridden stop-start affair.
-She was marked by Paula Goggins in the final.
-Lynn Dunlea palmed a Cork goal, Angela Downey’s shot from a free cancelled it out.
+Angela Downey bought her three-year-old daughter Katie in the pre-match parade for the final, a free ridden stop-start affair.
+She was marked by Paula Coggins in the final.
+Lyn Delea palmed a Cork goal, Angela Downey’s shot from a free cancelled it out.
 Cork sent on 17-year-old Vivienne Harris (a niece of international soccer player Miah Dennehy) as a sub and she made an immediate impact.
 Angela Downey scored another goal from another 15-metre free.
 Cork captain, Denise Cronin, finished a spectacular solo run through the Kilkenny defence with a goal.
 Kilkenny were leading by a point when Linda Mellerick gathered a short clearance and landed a speculative ball in the goal giving Cork the lead for the first time.
 A third close-in free by Angela Downey was defended and Cork won by four points.
 Kathryn Davis wrote in the Irish Times: